pwalczysko/omero-guide-upload/docs/import-cli.rst

 **Advantages:**

 -  All in-place import scenarios provide non-copying benefit.
-Data that is too large toxist in multiple places, or which is accessed too frequently in its original form to be renamed,remains where it was originally acquired.
+Data that is too large to exist in multiple places, or which is accessed too frequently in its original form to be renamed, remains where it was originally acquired.

 **Limitations:**